USCbiostats/PM516/docs/syllabus-b.md

 🖥️ [Required CITI Trainings](https://hrpp.usc.edu/education_certification/)<br /> Navigate to the USC CITI training website and click on the CITI Program link.
 At the CITI site, click LOG IN THROUGH MY ORGANIZATION.
 Then, click on "Add A Course." <br>
 You will need to complete the following trainings:

 * CITI Biomedical Human Subjects
 * CITI Responsible Conduct of Research
 * CITI Research HIPAA
+* Students may need to complete additional project-specific trainings

 ### By Week 4 (2/3)